 - Study six courses - one in each of the six IB subject areas.

 - Take “Theory of Knowledge” - a unique capstone course of the IB program that centers on critical thinking.

 - Write an Extended Essay - a college-level research paper, completed in a subject of the student's choice, done under the direct supervision of one of our GRHS staff.

 - Participate in CAS - a two-year program that includes creativity, activity, and service.

 - Group 1: Language A (IB English 11 & 12)

-- Group 2: Language B (IB German III & IV or IB Spanish III & IV)
+- Group 2: Language B (IB German III & IV, IB German AbInitio and IB Spanish III & IV)

-- Group 4: Experimental Sciences (IB Chemistry I & II, IB Physics I & II or IB Biology)
+- Group 4: Experimental Sciences (IB Chemistry I & II or IB Physics I & II)

-- Group 5: Mathematics (IB Pre-Calculus or IB Calculus)
+- Group 5: Mathematics (IB Pre-Calculus and IB Calculus)

-- Group 6: Arts and Electives (IB Studio Art, IB Business and Management, or IB Elective of additional course in group 3 or 4)
+- Group 6: Arts and Electives (IB Biology, IB Geography, IB Business and Management or IB Film Studies)

 More information is available on the International Baccalaureate website at www.ibo.org.